zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-01-09-configuration-file.markdown

 ### Define cross-cutting concerns: aspects of a software system that cannot be cleanly decomposed from the rest of the system

-* Cross-cutting concerns are aspects of a software system that cannot be cleanly decomposed from the rest of the system.
+Defines [cross-cutting concerns](cross-cutting-concerns): aspects of a software system that cannot be cleanly decomposed from the rest of the system.
-* A single concern may be present in multiple files.
-One source code file may contain multiple concerns.

 {% highlight json %}
 {